-- Maintain a cumulative HPU GPA of at least 2.0; and SWRK/BSW major GPA of at least 2.75.
-Students should not receive a D or F in any SWRK course in the undergraduate program.
+- Maintain a 2.75 GPA per semester for BSW students in their SWRK courses and 2.0 overall GPA.
 Students who are falling under these requirements are put under probation by either or both the university and the SWRK. - Meeting the criteria for scholastic achievement is necessary but not sufficient alone to ensure continued enrollment in the program.